nicklockwood/Euclid/README.md

 - `position` - the `Vertex`'s location in 3D space
 - `normal` - the surface normal of a `Mesh` at the vertex's position (used for lighting)
 - `texcoord` - a 2D texture coordinate used for texture mapping the `Polygon`
+- `color` - a `Color` struct defining the color components for the vertex.

 **Note:** The position of each `Vertex` is automatically *quantized* (rounded to the nearest point in a very fine grid) in order to avoid the creation of very tiny polygons, or hairline cracks in surfaces.
 For that reason, to avoid accumulating rounding errors you should generally avoid applying multiple `Transform`s to the same geometry in sequence.